gabrielaliera/Movie_RecyclerView/README.md

 ## Summary

-**Top 20 Trending Movies** is an android app that displays a scrollable list of the top trennding movies from the Movie Database API.
+**Top 20 Trending Movies** is an android app that displays a scrollable list of the top trending movies from the <a href="https://www.themoviedb.org/?language=en-US">Movie Database API</a>.
 Users can view the movie poster, title and average movie rating.

 If I had to describe this project in three (3) emojis, they would be: **✨📽🎉**